Social Work B.S.W.

 The Social Work Program

-The Social Work curriculum is divided into two parts - the pre-professional curriculum and the professional curriculum (beginning in the junior year).
-Students must meet the prerequisites for junior level courses in order to join their junior year cohort of social work majors.
-Students apply for SWSS 4730 field experience in the spring of junior year.
-Application for the field experience requires consultation with the student's advisor to determine that all introductory and intermediate professional and required courses have been successfully completed.
+The Social Work curriculum is divided into two parts - the pre-professional curriculum and the professional curriculum (beginning in the Junior year).
+Students must meet the prerequisites for junior-level courses and fill out a "Cohort Readiness" form in order to join their Junior year cohort of social work majors.
+Students apply for SWSS 4730 practicum experience in the Spring of Junior year.
+Application for the practicum experience requires consultation with SWSS 3630 faculty and the student's advisor to determine that all required courses have been successfully completed.
 The process includes a written statement by the student describing their interests and qualifications, as well as self-reflection related to overarching skills needed for work within agencies and organizations.
-The advisor and Field Education Coordinator also review professional readiness issues, including strengths, conduct, maturity, and areas to strengthen.
+The advisor and Practicum Education Coordinator also review professional readiness, including strengths, ethics, conduct, maturity, and areas to strengthen.

-In the senior year, students spend approximately sixteen hours per week (450 - 500 total hours over 9 months) interning in community agencies or organizations.
-These internships are supported by a team of faculty and community practitioners as well as the content of the two senior-level courses.
-In the fall semester, students must enroll concurrently in SWSS 4680, SWSS 4710, and SWSS 4730.
-In the spring semester, students must enroll concurrently in SWSS 4690, SWSS 4720, and SWSS 4740.
+In the Senior year, students spend approximately 16 hours per week (450 - 500 total hours over 9 months) engaged in practicum in community agencies and organizations.
+These practicum experiences are supported by a team of faculty and community practitioners as well as the content of the 2 senior-level courses.
+In the Fall semester, students must enroll concurrently in SWSS 4680, SWSS 4710, and SWSS 4730.
+In the Spring semester, students must enroll concurrently in SWSS 4690, SWSS 4720, and SWSS 4740.